tldr-pages/tldr/pages/common/peerflix.md

 # peerflix

-> Stream torrents to your favorite player.
+> Stream video or audio based torrents to your favorite player.

 - Stream a all video-files in a torrent: